jbrazda/com.informatica.cloud.das/README.md

 </screenflowContribution>
 ```

-Note that the Service Descriptors refer to process objects such as `DataAccessService:tMultiResponse` or `DataAccessService:tMultiDataAccessRequest` that are defined in separate files that must be also deployed and published on the target ICRT Org instance.
+Note that the Service Descriptors refer to process objects such as `DataAccessService:tMultiResponse` or `DataAccessService:tMultiDataAccessRequest` that are defined
+in separate files that must be also deployed and published on the target ICRT Org instance.
 This is necessary to provide metadata for design time in the IPD to describe the process objects.
-You will need to import and publish following Objects included in the `/com.informatica.cloud.das/sample-data/IPD_SOURCE_RELEASE_1.0.zip` zip file
+You will need to import and publish following Objects included in the [IPD_SOURCE_DAS-IICS-2.0.zip](https://github.com/jbrazda/com.informatica.cloud.das/raw/master/sample-data/IPD_SOURCE_DAS-IICS-2.0.zip) Archive

-- DataAccessService.conn.xml
+- DataAccessService Connection
-- DataAccessService.svc.xml
+- DataAccessService Connector

 These are the Service Connector and connection Definition that should be used in the design of your processes only process objects defined in them, Do not use the service actions directly.